Preconstruction And Delivery

 Owners usually get the best value from interior build-out construction when the process is explicit instead of implied.
 These phases keep scope, field work, and turnover logic moving in the right order.

-1. Existing-condition Review And Fit-out Planning
+1. Existing-condition Review, Landlord As-built Verification, And Georgetown Fit-out Planning

-2. Procurement And Permit Coordination
+2. Procurement, Submittal Management, And City Of Georgetown Permit Coordination

-3. Interior Execution And System Startup
+3. Interior Execution Across Framing, MEP, Finishes, And Support Spaces

-4. Punch, Commissioning, And Occupancy Handoff
+4. Punch Closure, Commissioning, And City Of Georgetown Occupancy Handoff

 This sequence also makes closeout cleaner because turnover planning starts while active work is still progressing.
 By the time the site reaches punch and startup, the team already knows which readiness items must be complete for a usable handoff.